blongden73/macrame/_posts/2020-06-08-martín-laksman.md

 working: Illustrator and Art Director at Club Atletico Independiente
 living: Argentina
 teaching: |-
-  Director, Continuous Learning Program in Illustration for Professionals\
+  Co-Director, Continuous Learning Program in Illustration for Professionals\
   University of Buenos Aires - Argentina

   Associate Professor in Illustration University of Buenos Aires - Argentina